Debalent/RelayPoint/README.md

 - **Database:** PostgreSQL 15, Redis 7
 - **Infrastructure:** Kubernetes, Docker, Prometheus, Grafana

 Note: The product is intentionally focused on an iOS-only frontline experience (company‑owned iPads) to simplify device management, security, and staff adoption.

+RelayPoint can provide iPads preloaded and configured to run only the RelayPoint app (Single App Mode) for pilot programs and as part of our licensing/managed-service options.
+During the pilot period we supply, image, and enroll devices into an MDM so customers do not need to source hardware, cases, or docks.
+After a successful pilot, hardware provisioning can remain included in the licensing package or be migrated to the customer's Apple Business Manager and MDM if preferred.

 Web-based admin and integrations remain cross-platform as needed.

 ## User Instruction Manual